Leicestershire Community Champions Awards 2020

 Wigston Fields News and Deli

-7. Community Spirit Champion – Individual – Sponsored by T Rowe Price
+7. Community Spirit Champion – Individual – Sponsored by Pattersons Commercial Law

 A person that has gone above and beyond to make a positive difference in their community – any age.

 Someone who has volunteered their time and supported a local cause in need during the Covid-19 pandemic.
-Have they demonstrated a commitment to making a difference to the local area?
+Someone who has demonstrated a commitment to making a difference to the local area.
 This could be by volunteering, providing assistance, delivering a service for those in need, or just generally going above and beyond to be a community spirit champion.

 Dr Abeer Kholghi